kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 ## Overview
-This command queries all open Github issues in an organization, and generates BigQuery table containing that data.
+This command queries all open Github issues in an organization or repository, and loads that data to a BigQuery table.
 ### Flags

 See the list of available flags: